GariFFon/Recipe_Sharing_Cooking_Tips_Portal/AUTH_SETUP.md

 ## ✨ New Features

 ### User Authentication
-- **Sign Up**: New users can create an account with name, email, age, and password
+- **Sign Up**: New users can create an account with name, email, and password
 - **Login**: Existing users can log in with email and password
 - **Profile Page**: Users can view their profile with:
-  - Name, email, and age
+  - Name and email
   - Number of recipes shared
   - List of all recipes they've created
   - Member since date